 The four divisions within Mack Group include:

-Mack Molding – A leading supplier of molded plastic parts, fabricated metal parts and high-level assemblies to the medical, industrial, transportation, energy/environment, computer & business equipment, defense/aerospace, and consumer markets.
+Mack Molding – A leading supplier of molded plastic parts, fabricated metal parts and high-level assemblies to the medical, industrial, transportation, energy/environment, computer & business equipment, and consumer markets.
 Specialties include design, prototyping, custom injection molding, sheet metal fabrication, full-service machining, total product assembly, test and distribution.
-Seven locations: Arlington, Vermont (2); Cavendish, Vermont; Inman, South Carolina; Statesville, North Carolina; Gardner, Massachusetts; and Milford, Connecticut.
+It has nine locations: Arlington, Vermont (2); Cavendish, Vermont; Pownal, Vermont; Shaftsbury, Vermont; Inman, South Carolina; Statesville, North Carolina; Gardner, Massachusetts; and Woodbridge, Connecticut.

 Mack Prototype – Full-service plastics prototyping with specialties in rapid prototyping, rapid tooling and low volume plastics molding.
 Located in Gardner, Massachusetts.

 Synectic Engineering – Engineering services company with specialties in custom mechanical, biomedical engineering and industrial design, electrical engineering, quality and regulatory support, rapid prototyping and “Voice of Customer” research.
-Located in Milford, Connecticut.
+Located in Woodbridge, Connecticut.

 Mack Technologies – Provides turnkey system assembly services for high-end electronic products.
 Specialties include design support, materials management, printed circuit board and final system assembly, product test and order fulfillment.
 Three locations: Westford, Massachusetts; Melbourne, Florida; Juarez, Mexico.

 The history of Mack starts in the early days of plastics back in Thomas Edison’s labs.
 In the early 1900s, Donald S. Kendall was working as a chemist for the Thomas Edison Cos. in New Jersey.
 While trying to find a good replacement for the wax used in phonograph records he led experiments with recently invented thermoset resins know as urea and Bakelite, the first plastic made from synthetic components.

 After the war, the company began molding automotive and refrigerator components for General Motors Corp and its Frigidaire subsidiary.
 One of its first products for GM was the Indian head logo that adorned the front of all Pontiacs.
 Mack molded the formerly metal figure from yellow acrylic.